blosavio/chlog/README.md

 &nbsp;:comment ___
 &nbsp;:changes [...]}</code></pre>
       <p>
-        This map (and all the following) is formally and canonically <a href= "https://github.com/blosavio/chlog/blob/main/src/chlog/changelog_specifications.clj">specified</a> with a <a href=
+        This hashmap (and all the following) is formally and canonically <a href= "https://github.com/blosavio/chlog/blob/main/src/chlog/changelog_specifications.clj">specified</a> with a <a href=
         "https://github.com/blosavio/speculoos">Speculoos</a> style specification.
       </p>